bulletmark/pystand/README.md

   --skip                skip the specified versions when removing all (only
                         can be specified with --all) -r, --release RELEASE
-                        only remove versions if from specified YYYMMDD release (e.g. 20260807)
+                        only remove versions if from specified YYYYMMDD release (e.g. 20260807)

 aliases: r, rm
 ```